CaptainCaviar/CaptainCaviar/README.md

 im totally captain caviar (real 100)

-you can mostly find me in the crk area or the docks, sometimes nearby the bakery !! ^_^
+you can mostly find me in the crk area or the docks, the roblox area, sometimes nearby the bakery !! ^_^

-feel free to talk 2 me! ion bite, but i AHOY
+feel free to talk 2 me! ion bite. i fw anyone mostly heh..

 (more info in main acc) !